No Products in the Cart

 Vitamins play a very important role in developing and promoting children’s eye health.
 Though a large number of kids eyesight products are available in the market, the best way to provide the essential vitamins for children’s eyes is by giving them nutritious food which will support their eye health in the years to come.
 However, if your child suffers from any of the eye concerns mentioned above, check with your doctor if any additional supplements or kids eyesight products like eye drops or capsules are required.

-Vitamin A: Vitamin A is one of the most important vitamins for children’s eyes as it plays a crucial role in vision by maintaining a clear cornea, which is the outer covering of your eye.
+Vitamin A plays a crucial role in vision by maintaining a clear cornea, which is the outer covering of your eye.
 Rhodopsin, a protein present in eyes that helps to see in low light is component of vitamin A. Orange- coloured fruits and vegetables like carrots, mangoes, apricot, sweet potatoes are high in bête-carotene, a form of vitamin A that helps your eyes to adjust them in darkness and improves night vision.
+It is key to protect your kid from any children’s eye diseases and a good choice for eye health food.
 (How to cook vitamin A food to retain nutrition?)

-B vitamins: A 2009 study suggests that daily supplementation of vitamins B6, B9, B12 may help to reduce risk of AMD (degenerative eye disease that affects the vision) and support children’s eye health significantly.
+A 2009 study suggests that daily supplementation of vitamins B6, B9, B12 may help to reduce risk of AMD (degenerative eye disease that affects the vision).
 Vitamin B6 comes in protein rich foods like beans, potatoes, spinach, and enriched cereal grains.
 Dark green leafy vegetables, sprouts, broccoli, fresh fruits, peanuts are some sources of vitamin B9.
-Milk, yogurt, cheese, eggs, fish are high in vitamin B12.
+Milk, yogurt, cheese, eggs, fish are high in vitamin B12 and also considered good for eye health food.
 (More B vitamin foods)

-Vitamin C: Vitamin C is also an important eye vitamin for kids.
 It is a powerful antioxidant that protects eyes against damaging free radicals.
-It produces collagen which is important for children’s eye health.
+It produces collagen which is important for eyes.
 Connective tissues in eyes are maintained by collagen.
-It holds them together and protects them.
+It holds them together and protects them, which helps in preventing any kind of eye disorders in children.
 Citrus fruits like oranges, guava, lemon and vegetables like tomatoes are the major contributors of vitamin C. Broccoli, sprouts, and capsicum are some other rich natural sources of vitamin C. (Easiest food source of meeting 100% Vitamin C requirement)

-Vitamin E: Vitamin E is another significant vitamins for children’s eyes as vitamin E is an antioxidant which protects certain parts of the eye.
+Vitamin E is an antioxidant which protects certain parts of the eye.
 It has been known to lower the risk of developing macular degeneration and cataract, two age-related conditions.
 Including almonds, pistachio and walnuts in the child's diet can preserve his/her eyesight.
-Studies also show that eating nuts daily is an effective home remedy to control myopia (a condition in which far objects don’t appear clear).
+Studies also show that eating nuts daily is an effective home remedy to control myopia (a condition in which far objects don’t appear clear) and thus one of the best choice for eye health food.
 (Some easy food sources of vitamin E)